TheDataDudeDE/mlops-zoomcamp/cohorts/2024/04-deployment/homework.md

 What's the standard deviation of the predicted duration for this dataset?

-* 1.24
+- 1.24
-* 6.24
+- 6.24 <-- Correct Answer
-* 12.28
+- 12.28
-* 18.28
+- 18.28

 ## Q2.
 Preparing the output

 Like in the course videos, we want to prepare the dataframe with the output.

 First, let's create an artificial `ride_id` column: